 A65.
-Given the above discussion of DCF principles, the steps are to collect the data, estimate the sample companies' costs of equity at their current capital structures, and then to adjust the sample's estimates to Mohave's 40 percent equity ratio. a.
-Growth Rates Q66.
-What growth rate information do you use?
+Given the above discussion of DCF principles, the steps are to collect the data, estimate the sample companies' costs of equity at their current capital structures, and then to adjust the sample's estimates to Anthem's 40 percent equity ratio. a.
+Growth Rates - Q66.
+What growth rate information do you use? - A66.

-A66.
 For reasons discussed above and in Appendix C, historical growth rates today are not as relevant as forecasted of current investor expectations for these samples.
 I therefore use rates forecast by security analysts.

-The ideal in a DCF application would be a detailed forecast of future dividends, year by year well into the future until a true steady state (constant) dividend growth rate was
+DOCKET NO. WS-01303A-06- Arizona-American Water Company Direct Testimony of Bente Villadsen Page 54 of 64 The ideal in a DCF application would be a detailed forecast of future dividends, year by year well into the future until a true steady state (constant) dividend growth rate was reached, based on a large sample of investment analysts' expectations.

-1

-2

-9

-10

-6

-7

-12

-13

-14

-15

-16

-DOCKET NO. WS-01303A-06- Arizona-American Water Company Direct Testimony of Bente Villadsen Page 56 of 66

-reached, based on a large sample of investment analysts' expectations.
 I know of no source of such data.
 Dividends are ultimately paid from earnings, however, and earnings forecasts from a number of analysts are available for a few years.
-Investors do not expect dividends to grow in lockstep with earnings, but for companies for which the DCF approach can be used reliably (i.e., for relatively stable companies whose prices do not include the option-like values described in Appendix C), they do expect dividends to track earnings over the long-run.
+Investors do not expect dividends to grow in lockstep with earnings, but for companies for which the DCF approach can be used reliably (i.e., for relatively stable companies whose prices do not include the option-like values described in Appendix C), they do expect dividends to track earnings over the longrun.
 Thus, use of earnings growth rates as a proxy for expectations of dividend growth rates is a common practice.
 Accordingly, the first step in my DCF analysis is to examine a sample of investment analysts' forecasted earnings growth rates from IBES and Value Line to the degree such forecasts are available.
-The details are in Appendix C. At present, Value Line data run through a 2008-2010 horizon which represents on average about a 4 year forecast (from the 4th quarter of 2005 to the end of 2009).
+The details are in Appendix C. At present, Value Line data run through a 2008-2010 horizon for the water utility companies and through a 2009-2011 horizon for the gas LDC companies.
+This represents an average of about four years for the water utility sample and an average of about five years for the gas LDC sample (from Q1 2006 to Q4 2009 and 2010, respectively).
 IBES also provides a long-term earnings growth rate estimates.
 The longest-horizon forecasted growth rates from these sources underlie the simple DCF model (i.e., the standard perpetual-growth model associated with the "DCF formula," dividend yield plus growth).
-Unfortunately, the longest growth forecast data only go out four to five years, which is too short a period to make the DCF model completely reliable.
-DOCKET NO. WS-01303A-06- Arizona-American Water Company Direct Testimony of Bente Villadsen Page 57 of 66

-b.
-Dividend and Price Inputs
+Unfortunately, the longest growth forecast data only DOCKET NO. WS-01303A-06- Arizona-American Water Company Direct Testimony of Bente Villadsen Page 55 of 64 go out four to five years, which is too short a period to make the DCF model completely reliable. b.
+Dividend and Price Inputs Q67.

-Q67.
 What values do you use for dividends and stock prices?

 A67.
-Dividends are for the 2nd quarter of 2005, the most recent dividend information available at the time of estimation.30 This dividend is grown at the estimated growth rate and divided by the price described below to estimate the dividend yield for the simple DCF model.
+Dividends are for the 4th quarter of 2005, the most recent dividend information available at the time of estimation.29 This dividend is grown at the estimated growth rate and divided by the price described below to estimate the dividend yield for the simple DCF model.
 Stock prices are an average of closing stock prices for the 15-day trading period ending on the day the IBES forecast is released.
-A 15-day stock price average is used to guard against anomalous price changes in any single day.

-c.
-DCF Results
+A 15-day stock price average is used to guard against anomalous price changes in any single day. c.
+DCF Results Q68.

-Q68.
 What are the DCF estimates for the samples?